ikmb/crc1526/data_policy/1.0/data_policy.md

 This document outlines the data management and release policy for the collaborative research centre (CRC) “CRC1526”.
 The goal of this document is to provide instructions on how data is to be stored, described, accessed and disseminated.

-Within this document, the term “data” is primarily used to refer to patient data  as well as their corresponding sequencing data (both genome and RNA level) generated as part of research projects within the CRC.
+Within this document, the term “data” is primarily used to refer to sequencing data (both genome and RNA level) generated as part of research projects within the CRC.
+This data may come from model organisms or patients (see #Clinical-Data).
 Additional data types may be adequately covered by the general instructions below.
 If existing rules seem unsuitable for a given type of data, amendments to this document under Section 3 shall be made in dialogue with the INF project.

 ## Roles and responsibilities